ewsdocker/debian-eclipse-php/README.md

 **Visit the [ewsdocker/debian-eclipse-php Wiki](https://github.com/ewsdocker/debian-eclipse-php/wiki/QuickStart) for complete documentation of this docker image.**
 ____

-**About the size of the image**

-The main design specifications of the **ewsdocker** desktop application images are:

-  + Provide the same desktop experience as the user would have on a full application installation on a host desktop (including desktop menu interface, audio, video, multimedia, ...);
-  + Install the latest release directly from the software vendor's repository, or a certified mirror, reducing dependencies on host operating system implementations of the application;
-  + Leverage **Docker** container capabilities to

-   - provide isolation of the **Docker** container applications from the **Docker** host;
-   - provide persistence of application settings between **docker run** commands, and between future releases, allowing fast container deletion and re-creation; and
-   - quickly perform container replications, container updates, and recovery from software malfunction/corruption.

-Most of the **ewsdocker** desktop application images are based on the latest **Debian** docker image, since fewer problems have been encountered when implementing the desktop applications on that platform.

-Obviously, these **Docker** images tend to be rather large compared to most **Docker** images.
-It may take a bit longer to download, but the convenience of having the application in a **docker image** is worth the small, (usually) one time investment in download time.

-____

 ### Installing ewsdocker/debian-eclipse-php

 The following scripts will download the selected **ewsdocker/debian-eclipse-php** image, create a container, setup and populate the directory structures, create the run-time scripts, and install the application's desktop file(s).